Our Team

 Gemma Postill, BMScH

-Student Education Co-Lead
+Education Trainee Co-Lead

 Gemma Postill is enrolled in the MD/PhD program at the University of Toronto where she is studying clinical epidemiology.
 Gemma previously completed her undergraduate degree at Western University where she studied One Health, which inspired her to become a clinician-scientist by highlighting the intersection of research and medicine as well as the need to take a systems-level approach to healthcare given the many factors that influence health.
 Interested in the intersection of social determinants, health, and technology, Gemma is using population health data, geospatial analysis, and machine learning to study both how and why rurality influences trauma outcomes in Canada.